CellProfiler/tutorials/Translocation/Translocation.rst

 -  The “Outline display mode” dropdown menu should be left at “Color”.

--  “Width of outlines” can be left at the 1 {pixel} default.
+-  “How to outline” can be left at the default (Inner).

--  Set “Load outlines from an image or objects?” to “Objects”.
+-  For “Select objects to display” select “Nuclei” from the dropdown menu.

 -  “Select outline color” can be left as red or set to some other contrasting color.

--  For “Select objects to display” select “Nuclei” from the dropdown menu.

 -  Click the “Add another outline” button, then repeat the previous 3 steps for “Cells”; you should select a different color for the